 In this blog post, we will provide an overview of commercial building access control systems.
 We will then discuss common features and types of access control systems, as well as how to implement a building security system.
 Finally, we will highlight the importance of incorporating an access control system for commercial door entry security systems and discuss some of the security issues and challenges faced by businesses today.

 What is Commercial Building Access Control?

-Access control is a system used to control who can enter and access areas within a building.
-It may involve the use of turnstiles, cards, PIN codes, and or biometrics such as fingerprints or facial recognition.
-Through the implementation of access control systems in an office building security system, building owners can limit physical access to all or some areas within their facilities, thus providing an additional layer of security for protecting the people within the facility, as well as the building itself.
+Access control is a system that controls who can enter and access areas within a building.
+It may involve using turnstiles, cards, PIN codes, or biometrics such as fingerprints or facial recognition.
+Through the implementation of access control systems in an office building security system, building owners can limit physical access to all or some areas within their facilities, thus providing an additional layer of security for protecting the people within the facility, and the building itself.

-Robust building security is an important part of access control.
+Robust building security is an important part of an overall access control strategy.
 When implementing a building security system, there are many features to consider.
 These include:

 Access control systems can include mobile credentials, card readers, turnstiles and biometrics.
-Touchless access control systems, such as mobile credentials, offer the added benefit of keeping buildings and residents healthier by reducing physical touch points, while also offering the convenience of access on one’s own mobile device.
-Mobile credentials can be electronically distributed to both tenants and visitors removing the requirement for an individual to come on site to receive a physical credential.
+Touchless access control systems, such as mobile credentials, offer the added benefit of keeping buildings and residents healthier by reducing physical touchpoints, while also offering the convenience of access on one’s mobile device.
+Mobile credentials can be electronically distributed to both tenants and visitors removing the requirement for an individual to come on-site to receive a physical credential.

-If residents lose their physical card, the building can face a security risk.
+If residents lose their physical cards, the building can face a security risk.
 However, mobile phones offer additional layers of security, as smartphones are often locked by the user, and there is no separate physical item to lose track of, as is the case with physical security cards.

 Video management and surveillance cameras provide visibility throughout a facility and can be utilized both live and forensically.
 Surveillance cameras include video analytics and motion detection for proactively monitoring areas of interest.
 Video management tools are used to forensically look through video footage to investigate incidents in the building, whether it's a slip and fall, an altercation in the garage, or a vehicle fender bender.
 Teams can also crowdsource mobile video to supplement security camera footage.
 All this information can be displayed in a unified security management dashboard, making it easy for teams to monitor access control and video events building-wide in a single application.

-Intrusion detection systems are used to monitor areas within a building and can then be monitored by a central station which can dispatch police or other emergency personnel if alarms occur off hours.
+Intrusion detection systems are used to monitor areas within a building.
+Hence, they can then be monitored by a central station which can dispatch police or other emergency personnel if alarms occur off hours.
 Intrusion detection systems provide the ability to monitor alarms throughout a building, and during off hours have those alarms communicated to a central station, which in turn can dispatch emergency personnel as needed.

 Elevators may be secured in multiple ways, including traditional methods such as card readers within the cab to unlock floors, or more modern approaches such as destination dispatch, where a tenant or visitor goes to a kiosk to authenticate and is then directed to a specific cab to gain access to a desired floor.

-Security systems can also provide valuable analytics to building owners.
-This data can showcase building utilization by tenant, making it easier for landlords to address staffing and cleaning services across the building.
+Physical security systems can also provide valuable analytics to building owners.
+This data can showcase building utilization by tenants, making it easier for landlords to address staffing and cleaning services across the building.

-There are a number of different types of access control credentials available for commercial buildings.
+There are several different types of access control credentials available for commercial buildings.
 These include: